kienleholdings/typescript/README.md

 ### Disable Size Limit

-The compiler's disable size limit option should be `false`. (`compilerOptions.disableSizeLimit`)
+The compiler's disable size limit option should be `true`. (`compilerOptions.disableSizeLimit`)

-> **Why?** One of thee great things about TypeScript is its scalability across large projects.
+> **Why?** One of the great things about TypeScript is its scalability across large projects.
 > Enforcing a size limit goes against that.

 <!-- prettier-ignore-start -->